 Discussion with aquatics stakeholder groups have shaped resolution to design options.
 Numerous in-depth conversations have been held to resolve concerns; consequently, the current design reflects as many needs as possible while still maintaining community and accessibility requirements.
 The design has been adjusted to better accommodate to the extensive program while supporting competitions in a north-south orientation.
 The current design of the pool meets competitive standards, and changes to the design of the pool at this stage - such as a widening of the deck between the accessible ramp or a change in the orientation of the competition lanes - would have significant impact to both project cost and schedule.
 At present, the design considers a 5m diving platform.
-The project and discussions with the aquatics groups concerning fundraising for the facility are ongoing.
+The project team anticipates developing the diving platform as a part of the overall project and discussions with the aquatics groups concerning fundraising for the facility are ongoing.